NABN00B/ppsspp-site/docs/reference/custom-background-music.md

 In Gran Turismo to unlock custom music you must first [clear all Driving Challenges in blocks A and B](https://gran-turismo.fandom.com/wiki/Driving_Challenges_(GTPSP)), the rating doesn't matter.
 Then it will be available through the options menu.

-Note: games might have trouble reading non-standard MP3 files.
+Note: Games might have trouble reading non-standard MP3 files.
 If you suspect that your file is impaired, try opening and exporting it with a constant bitrate using [Audacity](https://www.audacityteam.org/).

 ## Games that read Atrac3+ files

 Some games read Atrac3+ encoded files instead of MP3's for custom music.
 For these games you need to convert your songs to the proper format first.
+The guide here requires a Windows PC.

 Originally tools such as **[Exact Audio Copy PSP Edition](https://archive.org/details/codemasters-eacsetup)** by Codemasters or **[Rockstar Custom Tracks](https://thegtaplace.com/downloads/f1123-rockstar-custom-tracks)** by Rockstar Games were intended to be used.
 However, EAC doesn't work on modern Windows and RCT only supports conversion from audio CD's.